bandofpv/mavrospy/README.md

 [Service]
 Type=simple
-User=your_robots_user
+User=your_username
 ExecStart=/usr/sbin/mavrospy_auto_launch

 [Install]
 WantedBy=multi-user.target
 ```

-To have the services called on start up we need to make the system is aware of the new service files and then enable it.
+To have the services called on start up we need to make the system aware of the new service files and then enable them.

 ```
 $ sudo systemctl daemon-reload
-$ sudo systemctl enable roscore.service
-$ sudo systemctl enable ros_package.service
+$ sudo systemctl enable roscore.service ros_package.service
 ```

 Restart the RPi.